Clinical Training

 Pediatric Hospice and Palliative Care

-This block combines inpatient pediatric palliative care consults at the University of Chicago Comer Children’s Hospital with home-based pediatric hospice and palliative care provided by Vitas Hospice and Palliative Care.
+This block combines inpatient pediatric palliative care consults at Advocate Children’s Hospitals in Oak Lawn and Park Ridge, and the University of Chicago Comer Children’s Hospital.

-VITAS has a dedicated inpatient hospice unit located at nearby Mercy Hospital, one of the UC community hospital affiliates.
+Seasons Hospice has a dedicated inpatient hospice unit located at Swedish Hospital.
 The inpatient unit provides opportunities for the fellow to aggressively manage pain and non-pain symptoms in a hospice unit, utilize resources in a cost-effective manner, and is an excellent learning environment for enhanced communication with family and caregivers to provide high-quality patient care.

-NorthShore University HealthSystem, comprised of a group of 4 community hospitals on Chicago’s north side, is another primary educational partner with University of Chicago.
+NorthShore, part of Endeavor Health, comprised of a group of 4 community hospitals on Chicago’s north side, is another primary educational partner with University of Chicago.
 Glenbrook and Evanston Hospitals are the primary training sites for fellows, offering a breath of clinical experiences in consultative medicine and the Inpatient Palliative Medicine Unit.
-The fellows also attend outpatient clinic at the Center for Integrative Medicine, and perform home hospice visits on Chicago’s north side.
+The fellows also have the option to attend outpatient clinic at the Center for Integrative Medicine.

 Long-term Care and Skilled Nursing Facility